kristincenters/WeatherDashboard/README.md

 ## Technologies

-HTML, CSS, Bootstrap, JavaScript
+HTML, CSS, Bootstrap, JavaScript, AJAX, JQuery

 ## Description

-Check the current weather for the locations on your next trip with this weather dashboard application.
+Check the current weather for the locations on your next trip with this weather dashboard.
 You can log and save destination locations in the side panel.

 ## Contact